awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-local-shadows.md

 Use the shadow IPC service to interact with local shadows on a device\.
 The device you choose to interact with can be your core device or a connected client device\.

-Include the [shadow manager component](shadow-manager-component.md) as a dependency in your custom component\.
+To use these IPC operations, include the [shadow manager component](shadow-manager-component.md) as a dependency in your custom component\.
 You can then use IPC operations in your custom components to interact with local shadows on your device through the shadow manager\.
 To enable custom components to react to changes in local shadow states, you can also use the publish/subscribe IPC service to subscribe to shadow events\.
 For more information about using the publish/subscribe service, see the [Publish/subscribe local messages](ipc-publish-subscribe.md)\.

+**Note**  <a name="note-requirement-enable-shadow-manager-client-devices"></a>
+To enable a core device to interact with client device shadows, you must also configure and deploy the MQTT bridge component\.
+For more information, see [Enable shadow manager to communicate with client devices](work-with-client-device-shadows.md)\.

 **Topics**
 + [Minimum SDK versions](#ipc-local-shadows-sdk-versions)